starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 {: .note }
 > - May not work with Game Launchers in Flatpak
 > - If compiling from source, make sure `SDK_WINE` is set
-> - If compiling our custom Opentrack from source, make sure you are on the `wine-extended-proton` branch before building

 ### Opentrack Packages